hchiam/please/README.md

 **Simply put:** Program by talking to your computer.
 But use words that are *more* like everday English.

-**More technically:** You can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special keywords and symbols.
+**More technically:** You can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special keywords, symbols, and jargon.

 # Example Code in Please: